Rondelet

 The refrained lines should contain the same words, however substitution or different use of punctuation on the lines has been common.

 Etymology

-The term roundelay originates from 1570, from Modern French rondelet, a diminutive of rondel meaning "short poem with a refrain," literally "small circle".
+The term "roundelay" originates from 1570, from Modern French rondelet, a diminutive of rondel meaning "short poem with a refrain," literally "small circle".
 From Old French rondel, a diminutive of rond meaning "circle, sphere," originally an adjective from roont.
 The spelling developed by association with lay (noun) "poem to be sung."

+A Roundelay can be any simple lyric with a refrain, but in prosody, a roundelay is a 24-line poem with a refrain and regularly repeating rhyme structure.